-If you are unsure check the manufacturer’s instructions or ask your stove supplier.
-Your local fuel merchant may also be able to give you advice as of course will your Guild sweep.
+If you are unsure, check the manufacturer’s instructions or ask your stove supplier.
+Your local fuel merchant may also be able to give you advice as well as, of course, your Guild sweep.

-If you have a thatch property it is very important to follow your insurance company recommendations and Local Authority guidelines.
+If you have a thatched property, it is very important to follow your insurance company recommendations and Local Authority guidelines.